React & Blazor framework + Fluent UI components for Dataverse

-From zero to portal hero in under 15 mintutes!
+From zero to portal hero in under 15 minutes!

 Build smarter, faster, and cleaner with Power Portals Pro—a framework of tools and components designed to supercharge Microsoft Dataverse.
 Skip the complexity and launch a fully working custom portal in record time, without sacrificing flexibility, scalability or performance.